 Habanabakize (2021) examined the responsiveness of South Africa's household consumption expenditure to petrol prices, exchange rate volatility, and disposable income.
-He examined the co-integration and the short-run relationship between the variables, using time series data from 2002 to 2020 and the Auto Regressive Distributed Lag (ARDL) technique.
-The findings of this study showed a long-term relationship among the examined variables.
-All independent variables had a positive long-run impact on household expenditure.
+He examined the co-integration and the short-run relationship amongst the variables, using time series data from 2002 to 2020 and the Auto Regressive Distributed Lag (ARDL) technique.
+The outcome of this study showed a long-run relationship among the examined variables.
+All independent variables had a positive long-run effect on household expenditure.

-RESEARCH METHODOLOGY
+3.0 RESEARCH METHODOLOGY